Fluctuation theory and exit systems for positive self-similar Markov processes: Introduction

-Our main objective in this paper is to shed light on fine properties for the paths of pssMp.
-Namely to establish a fluctuation theory, built from the fluctuation theory of L\'evy processes as well as classical excursion theory, see e.g. \cite{Be} and \cite{Kbook} for backgound.
-We will provide several new identities for pssMp and present an alternative approach to that proposed by \cite{beC}, \cite{BeY}, and \cite{CCh}, for the existence of entrance laws for pssMp.
-The latter allows us to address the problem of establishing an identity for the entrance law at $0+$ for pssMp associated via Lamperti's transformation to an oscillating L\'evy process.
+Our main objective in this paper is to shed light on fine properties for the paths of pssMp, namely to establish a fluctuation theory, built from the fluctuation theory of L\'{e}vy processes as well as classical excursion theory (see, e.g.,~\cite{Be} and~\cite{Kbook} for background).
+We will provide several new identities for pssMp and present an alternative approach to that proposed by~\cite{beC,BeY} and~\cite{CCh} for the existence of entrance laws for pssMp.
+The latter allows us to address the problem of establishing an identity for the entrance law at $0+$ for pssMp associated via Lamperti's transformation to an oscillating L\'{e}vy process.
 To present our results in more detail we need to introduce further notation and preliminary results.